lokalise/i18n-ally/docs/custom_framework.md

   - javascriptreact
   - typescriptreact

-# An array of RegExs to find the key usage. **The key should be captured in the first match group**.
+# An array of RegExes to find the key usage. **The key should be captured in the first match group**.
 # You should unescape RegEx strings in order to fit in the YAML file
 # To help with this, you can use https://www.freeformatter.com/json-escape.html
 keyMatchReg: